RPGroup-PBoC/human_impacts/README.md

 Assuming you have cloned this repository, you can install the package using the following command,

-> pip install -e anthro
+> pip install -e .

 assuming you are in the root directory.

 ## License
+All data sources carry with them the licenses they had when they were released. **Please see the `README.md` files within each dataset directory for information regarding the original data licensing and preferred citations.`

 All software within this repository that originates from the class should be licensed under the standard MIT license as is given below.
 All creative work originating from this course (e.g. writing and graphics) is similarly